Planning Approved for Change of Use of pub to 3 new homes in the Conservation Area

 The key planning constraints we had to address to secure permission were the building’s location within the Conservation Area, the proximity of 3 listed buildings bordering the site, the constrained site access within a residential street and a robust justification for the loss of a commercial premises.

-Read more articles from our Planning Blog here.
+See more of our Planning Portfolio here.

 Contact Us